What More Can I Give: Background and writing

 Michael Jackson originally started writing the song, originally titled "Heal L.A.", with Brad Buxer after the Rodney King verdict and following riots in 1992.
-The song was worked on throughout the making of the HIStory: Past, Present and Future, Book I album and its subsequent world tour in 1996 to 1997.
-In late 1997, when work began on the Invincible album the song was put on hold, but its completion was always a passion of Michael's.
+The song was worked on throughout the making of the HIStory: Past, Present and Future, Book I album (1995) and its subsequent world tour in 1996 to 1997.
+In late 1997, when work began on Jackson's tenth studio album Invincible (2001), the song was put on hold, but its completion was always a passion of Jackson's.
 Jackson was inspired to finish "Heal L.A." after a meeting with anti-apartheid activist and President of South Africa Nelson Mandela in 1999.
 Jackson said that during a conversation with Mandela, the concept of giving was discussed.
-The singer revealed that it was during this interaction that the words "what more can I give" came into his mind and he began writing.
+Jackson revealed that it was during this interaction that the words "what more can I give" came into his mind and he began writing.
 With the first version of the song completed, Jackson intended to premiere it at his MJ & Friends concerts, staged in Munich, Germany and the South Korean capital Seoul in June 1999.
 Ultimately, Jackson did not perform the song at the concerts and it remained unreleased.

 "What More Can I Give" was also intended to be released as a charity single to aid the Kosovar refugees who had been forced out of their home during the Kosovo War (1998–1999).
 Jackson revealed his intentions for the release in an interview with the British tabloid newspaper the Daily Mirror.
-The pop singer stated that television footage of the war upset him and that he wanted to go to Yugoslavia to hug every one of the suffering children.
+Jackson stated that television footage of the war had upset him and that he wanted to go to Yugoslavia to hug every one of the suffering children.
 Like before, however, the song failed to gain a release as a single and was not considered good enough for inclusion on Jackson's 2001 Invincible album.